hdomadia7601/Twitter_Sentiment_Analysis/README.md

 **Project Objectives**
 The primary objectives of the project are:

-To collect and preprocess tweets related to a specific topic or event To develop a machine learning model that can accurately classify tweets as positive, negative, or neutral To evaluate the performance of the model using various evaluation metrics To visualize the results of the sentiment analysis to gain insights into public opinion
+1.To collect and preprocess tweets related to a specific topic or event

+2.To develop a machine learning model that can accurately classify tweets as positive, negative, or neutral

+3.To evaluate the performance of the model using various evaluation metrics

+4.To visualize the results of the sentiment analysis to gain insights into public opinion